rust-lang/rust/src/doc/rust.md

 ~~~~

 Static entities in Rust -- crates, modules and items -- may have _attributes_
 applied to them.
-Attributes in Rust are modeled on Attributes in ECMA-335, C#.
+Attributes in Rust are modeled on Attributes in ECMA-335,
-An attribute is a general, free-form metadatum that is interpreted according
+with the syntax coming from ECMA-334 (C#).
+An attribute is a general,
-to name, convention, and language and compiler version.
-Attributes may appear
+free-form metadatum that is interpreted according to name, convention, and
-as any of:
+language and compiler version.
+Attributes may appear as any of:

 * A single identifier, the attribute name
 * An identifier followed by the equals sign '=' and a literal, providing a